Last Updated on June 8, 2022

 May 28th is Menstrual Hygiene Day, so I thought it was the perfect time for a complete guide to zero waste periods.

-There are a number of ways to have a zero waste period, but first let’s talk about the problem with conventional products.
+There are a number of ways to have a zero waste period, and I’ll get into the various eco friendly period products available.
+But first, let’s talk about the problem with conventional products and why it’s so important to reduce their use.

 the problem with disposable tampons and pads:

-A lot of the mainstream tampon and pad brands use a combination of bleached rayon, conventional cotton, and contain plastic.
+A lot of the mainstream tampon and pad brands use a combination of bleached rayon and conventional cotton.
+They also contain plastic — lots and lots of plastic.
 The average pad contains the equivalent of four plastic bags.

-Beyond the plastic they also contain dioxins, furans, fragrance, all which are endocrine disruptors and can actually make your cramps and periods worse!
+Beyond the plastic, they also contain dioxins, furans, and fragrance — all of which are endocrine disruptors and can actually make your cramps and periods worse!

 When I was getting my IUD placed, the first thing I did was order five pairs of Thinx.
-They’re period panties, and they’re amazing!
+They’re a sustainable period underwear (often referred to as period panties), and they’re amazing!

 They’re officially my go-to period product!